Facebook Data Privacy Scandal: Here's What You Need To Know

 The data stolen included the users' personal data such as their birthdates, phone numbers, email addresses, and full names.
 The hackers then posted the data online for people to see and use it for free.

-reported Cambridge harvested data of millions of its users to target voters with political ads in the 2016 elections, Facebook had vowed to crack down on mass data-scraping.
+After The Times reported Cambridge harvested data of millions of its users to target voters with political ads in the 2016 elections, Facebook had vowed to crack down on mass data-scraping.
 This new scandal pokes holes in Facebook's credibility.
 It leaves people questioning whether they can trust Facebook and seriously considering Steve Wozniak's words.

 This new scandal just goes to show how profoundly all systems of accountability have failed and continue to fail.